John W. Daniel: Death and legacy

 Daniel suffered a stroke in Philadelphia in October 1909, but won re-election from the General Assembly the following January.
 However, he had another stroke (which paralyzed his left side) in Florida in March 1910.
 Daniel returned to convalesce in a Lynchburg sanitorium, where he died of a cerebral hemorrhage on June 29, 1910.
 His family refused an offer of a state funeral.
 He was survived by his wife, sister, two sons and a daughter, and buried in Lynchburg's Spring Hill Cemetery.

 Subscriptions were raised for a large bronze statue of Daniel, in a Confederate uniform and seated with a crutch leaning nearby.
 The statue by Moses Ezekiel contains the inscription: "Foremost and best beloved Virginian of his time".
 It was dedicated in 1915 and stands near the intersection of Park Avenue and 9th Street in Lynchburg.

-His father's home, Point of Honor, was listed on the National Register of Historic Places in 1970 and is currently operated as a house museum by the City of Lynchburg.
-His birthplace, the John Marshall Warwick House, was listed on the National Register of Historic Places in 1996.
+His father's home Point of Honor was listed on the National Register of Historic Places in 1970, and it currently is operated as a house museum by the City of Lynchburg.
+The John Marshall Warwick House, his birthplace, was listed on the National Register of Historic Places in 1996.